The Inspection Process

 *Two-year retention for Shippers, One year for an Air Carrier

-- Training Records for HAZMAT personnel, general and security awareness, safety, modal and function-specific training are required.
+- Training Records for hazmat employees.
+General and security awareness, safety, modal, and function-specific training are required.

-* A hazmat employee must be trained at least once every three years, and preceding files must be retained by the HAZMAT employer
+* A hazmat employee must be trained at least once every three years, and the hazmat employer must retain records of training

 - Shipper Registration